Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 You can verify the status of your application in your R4BP 3 message inbox.
 You can find your approved applications/notification under the “Assets” tab.

 You can also find the status of your application when using the “Case” tab with the status “Closed – Approved”.
 In addition, you can search for on-going applications (“In progress”) as well as rejected applications/notifications (“Closed – Rejected”) in the “Cases” tab.

-For more information on how to find messages in R4BP 3, please refer to: Biocides Submission Manual – Technical Guide: using R4BP 3 for biocide applications.
+For more information on how to find messages in R4BP 3, please refer to: Biocides Submission Manual – BSM Technical guide: How to use R4BP 3.

 By default, R4BP 3 displays information based on certain criteria.
 In particular: